jjasghar/chef-book/part1/3-vm-setup.md

 Downloading or copying the box...
 Progress:
 ```
+After it's been pulled down, you should see that the machines is `Machine booted and ready!`.
+You'll be able to go into the box right then and there by `vagrant ssh` or you can `vagrant provision`.
 Then you should see a lot of provisioning text.
 That's good.
 Let it run, grab some coffee, or energy drink, what ever is your fancy.

+NOTE: after the initial import of the box, it'll always go through the provisioning automatically.